jquant/jai-sdk/docs/source/1-overview/fraud_detection.rst

     from sklearn.model_selection import train_test_split

-    # In this case, we will take part of our dataset to demonstrate the prediction further in this tutorial
+    # In this case, we will take part of our dataset to demonstrate the prediction
+    # further in this tutorial.
-    # The j.fit already takes care of the train and validation split on its backend, so in a normal situation
+    # The j.fit already takes care of the train and validation split on its backend,
-    # this is not necessary
+    # so in a normal situation this is not necessary.
     X_train, X_prediction, y_train, y_prediction = train_test_split( df.drop(["Class"],axis=1),
                                                        df["Class"], test_size=0.3, random_state=42)